appventure-nush/nush-link/docs/gitflow.md

    ```
    git push origin YOUR-NEW-BRANCH
    ```
+5. In your github.
+Click on create pull request
+   - Name the branch based on the naming convention

 5. Once the branch has been merged into the `main` branch do
    ```
    git pull origin main # Pull from github to main branch